aws-amplify/amplify-android/CONTRIBUTING.md

 ### Getting More Output

 The Amplify Android library emits logs while it is running on a device or emulator.
-By default, debugging and verbose logs are not output.
+By default, debug and verbose logs are not output.
 However, you can change the log treshold at runtime, by explicitly configuring a logging plugin:
 ```kotlin